flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
 For example, if a user selects the "Delete Snapshots" action while applying the policy, all the snapshots that didn't satisfy the policy condition will be deleted.

+### Policy Savings Detailss

+The policy includes the estimated monthly savings.
+The estimated monthly savings is recognized if the resource is terminated.

+- The `Estimated Monthly Savings` is calculated by multiplying the amortized cost of the resource for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
+- Since the costs of individual resources are obtained from Flexera CCO, they will take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
+- If the resource cannot be found in Flexera CCO, the `Estimated Monthly Savings` is 0.
+- The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
+- Both `Estimated Monthly Savings` and `Potential Monthly Savings` will be reported in the currency of the Flexera organization the policy is applied in.

 ## Policy Actions